terraform-google-modules/terraform-google-dataflow/README.md

 In order to execute this module you must have a Service Account with the following project roles:
 - roles/storage.admin
+- roles/dataflow.worker

 ### Enable APIs
-In order to operate with the Service Account you must activate the following APIs on the project where the Service Account was created:
+In order to launch a Dataflow Job, the Dataflow API must be enabled:

-- Storage JSON API - storage-api.googleapis.com
+- Dataflow API - dataflow.googleapis.com

 ## Install